-- 108. Plaintiff incorporates each and every allegation contained in the paragraphs above as if restated herein. - 109.
-This cause of action is brought pursuant to the Consumers Legal Remedies Act, California Civil Code §§1750, et seq. (the "CLRA"). - 110.
-Plaintiff and each member of the proposed Class are "consumers" within the meaning of Civil Code §1761(d). - 111.
-The purchases of the Products by consumers constitute "transactions" within the meaning of Civil Code §1761(e) and the Products constitute "goods" within the meaning of Civil Code §1761(a). - 112.
-Defendant has violated, and continue to violate, the CLRA in at least the following respects: - a. §1770(5) pertaining to misrepresentations regarding the characteristics of goods sold-specifying that misleading representations regarding ingredients violate the CLRA; - b. §1770(7) pertaining to misrepresentations regarding the standard, quality, or grade of goods sold; and - c. § 1770(9) pertaining to goods advertised with the intent not to provide what is advertised. - 113.
-Defendant knew, or should have known, that the labeling of its Products violated consumer protection laws, and that these statements would be relied upon by Plaintiff and the members of the Class. - 114.
-The representations were made to Plaintiff and all members of the Class.
+104. Plaintiff incorporates each and every allegation contained in the paragraphs above as if restated herein.

+105. This cause of action is brought pursuant to the Consumers Legal Remedies Act, California Civil Code §§1750, et seq. (the "CLRA").

+106. Plaintiff and each member of the proposed Class are "consumers" within the meaning of Civil Code §1761(d).

+107. The purchases of the Products by consumers constitute "transactions" within the meaning of Civil Code §1761(e) and the Products constitute "goods" within the meaning of Civil Code §1761(a).

+1 108.
+Defendant has violated, and continues to violate, the CLRA in at least the 2 following respects:

+a. §1770(5) pertaining to misrepresentations regarding the characteristics of goods sold-specifying that misleading representations regarding ingredients violate the CLRA;

+- b. §1770(7) pertaining to misrepresentations regarding the standard, quality, or grade of goods sold; and - c. § 1770(9) pertaining to goods advertised with the intent not to provide what is advertised.

+109. Defendant knew, or should have known, that the labeling of its Products violated consumer protection laws, and that these statements would be relied upon by Plaintiff and the members of the Class.

+110. The representations were made to Plaintiff and all members of the Class.
 Plaintiff relied on the accuracy of the representations on Defendant's labels which formed a material basis for their decisions to purchase the Products.
 Moreover, based on the very materiality of Defendant's misrepresentations uniformly made on or omitted from their Product labels, reliance may be presumed or inferred for all members of the Class.

-- 115. Defendant carried out the scheme set forth in this Complaint willfully, wantonly, and with reckless disregard for the interests of Plaintiff and the Class, and as a result, Plaintiff and the Class have suffered an ascertainable loss of money or property. - 116.
-Plaintiff and the members of the Class request that this Court enjoin Defendant from continuing to engage in the unlawful and deceptive methods, acts and practices alleged above, pursuant to California Civil Code §1780(a)(2).
-Unless Defendant is permanently enjoined from continuing to engage in such violations of the CLRA, future consumers of Defendant's Products will be damaged by their acts and practices in the same way as have Plaintiff and the members of the proposed Class. - 117.
-Plaintiff served a CLRA demand pursuant to Civil Code §1782 in conjunction with this Complaint notifying Defendant of the conduct described herein and that such conduct was in violation of particular provisions of Civil Code §1770.
-If Defendant fails to address Plaintiff's demands within 30 days, Plaintiff will amend the Complaint and seek the full measure of damages as provided under Civil Code §1780.
+111. Defendant carried out the scheme set forth in this Complaint willfully, wantonly, and with reckless disregard for the interests of Plaintiff and the Class, and as a result, Plaintiff and the Class have suffered an ascertainable loss of money or property.

+112. Plaintiff and the members of the Class request that this Court enjoin Defendant from continuing to engage in the unlawful and deceptive methods, acts and practices alleged above, pursuant to California Civil Code §1780(a)(2).
+Unless Defendant is permanently enjoined from continuing to engage in such violations of the CLRA, future consumers of Defendant's Products will be damaged by their acts and practices in the same way as have Plaintiff and the members of the proposed Class.

+113. Plaintiff served a CLRA demand pursuant to Civil Code §1782 on or about October 15, 2024, notifying Defendant of the conduct described herein and that such conduct was in violation of particular provisions of Civil Code §1770.
+More than 30 days have passed and Defendant has failed to address Plaintiff's demands.
+Plaintiff now seeks the full measure of damages provided under Civil Code §1780.
-SEVENTH CAUSE OF ACTION

-Restitution Based On Quasi-Contract/Unjust Enrichment
+SEVENTH CAUSE OF ACTION Restitution Based On Quasi-Contract/Unjust Enrichment